 My Dog Ate a Rubber Ball—Now What?

-The rubber ball can pose a serious choking hazard or is another thing that can cause an intestinal blockage in dogs.
+The rubber ball can pose a serious choking hazard and is another thing that can cause an intestinal blockage in dogs.

 Symptoms of Peritonitis in Dogs